whosonfirst/whosonfirst-properties/properties/statoids/README.md

 ## timezone

 Represented as offset from UTC (formerly known as GMT), +-hh:mm, minutes omitted if :00.
 Positive offsets generally represent the Eastern hemisphere.
 Tilde (~) identifies time zones where Daylight Saving Time (Summer Time) is observed.
-For regions in more than one time zone, I have selected the time zone covering the largest area.
+For regions in more than one time zone, Statoids has selected the time zone covering the largest area.

 ## type